 - Almost half the population (46%) will make budget cutbacks in next six months

-- Nearly three quarters of Brits (71%) are preparing a lifestyle change as age of austerity approaches
+- Nearly three quarters of Brits (71%) are preparing a lifestyle change during age of austerity

 - 6 out of 10 respondents (61%) are planning to cut back on Christmas costs with 40 per cent set to slash spending on presents

 - Nearly half the nation still believes that the best things in life are free (45%)

 It’s true too.
 The best things are free.
 Check out our freebies section to find out!

 Considering the recent impact of coronavirus on the nation, many people are becoming more aware of their finances than before.
 I think that it’s easier to save if you know that your neighbours are doing it too!